-- Hold elections for your course representatives no later than teaching week four and meet the expectations agreed upon in the "Higher Education Course Representative Guide" - Provide relevant training which will allow Reps to support your cohort constructively and democratically - Help you to feedback and make improvements to your experience by supporting the Representation system
+- Hold elections for your course representatives no later than teaching week four and meet the expectations agreed upon in the Higher Education Course Representative Guide. - Provide relevant training which will allow Reps to support your cohort constructively and democratically. - Help you to give feedback and make improvements to your experience by supporting the representation system.

-- Participate in all Student Rep elections - Know who your representatives are and give them feedback on your experience - If you are a Student Rep undertake the relevant training - Let us know about any issues you're having using informal mechanisms first.
-If you have an issue you wish to raise in a more formal way, we have two procedures you can use.
-It is important you understand which procedure to use and speak to either the Student Officer or Student Support Team in applying these
+- Participate in all Student Rep elections. - Know who your representatives are and give them feedback on your experience. - If you are a Student Rep, undertake the relevant training and feedback. - Let us know about any issues you're having using informal mechanisms first.
+If you have an issue you wish to raise in a more formal way, you can either speak to the Student Officer or Student Support Team in applying these.